AdobeDocs/document-services/src/pages/pdf-extract.md

 ### We're ready to help

-Have questions about the Document Services APIs.
+Have questions about the Document Services APIs?

 - [Go to the Adobe Forum](/src/pages/gettingstarted.md)
 - [Contact us](./contact-us.md)